Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Mauricio Dubon At The Plate

-- Dubon has 24 doubles, two triples, nine home runs and 16 walks while hitting .275.
+- Dubon is batting .275 with 24 doubles, two triples, nine home runs and 16 walks.

-- Among qualifying batters in MLB play, he ranks 33rd in batting average, 122nd in on-base percentage, and 105th in slugging.
+- Among qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 123rd and he is 107th in slugging.

 - Dubon enters this game on a five-game hitting streak.
-During his last outings, he's hitting .318 with two homers.
+In his last outings, he's hitting .318 with two homers.

 - In 72.1% of his 111 games this season, Dubon has picked up at least one hit.
 He's also had 29 multi-hit games.

-- He has scored in 49.5% of his games this season, with more than one run scored in 11.7%.
+- He has scored in 49.5% of his games this year, with two or more runs scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.